 Seeing as this was the age (11mos.) of our very first flight with our daughter, I had so many.
 Would she scream the entire time?
 How would it be feeding her?
 What if she put everything in her mouth?
 It was preparing for that trip that provided the inspiration for this site, and my being part worrywart/part control freak certainly never helps matters.
 All my issues were compounded by the fact that our charter airline, the now-defunct Skyservice, had the most miniscule seat pitch I have ever encountered.
 My knees dug into the seat in front of us, and my husband (very tall at 6’7″) could not unfold himself at all.
 Later flights with Bub at this stage were worrisome to me simply because he was and is SO.
 BUSY.
 Even a seasoned flyer such as myself got pangs thinking about those upcoming flights.

-As with all our flights, I did brought on board anti-bacterial wipes, which were used on armrests and the tray tables, as well as a quick swipe over the laminated safety card that both my kids seem to enjoy so much.
+As with all our flights, I did bring on board anti-bacterial wipes, which were used on armrests and the tray tables, as well as a quick swipe over the laminated safety card that both my kids seem to enjoy so much.
 And because I’m a freak, I then went over those with our usual wipes because I was afraid of the anti-bacterial residue.

 And also as with flying with a newborn or flying with a younger baby, changes of clothes are recommended for baby and you, as well as plastic bags to put them in.
 Again, your carry-on bag will be quite full of diapers (and possibly bottles) as well as toys or snacks.
 If you’re well into solids, the small foil packets of food are so much easier to travel with than jars.
 If baby is bottle-fed, the weight of the pre-made formula may outweigh the convenience of not having to mix it.
 Personally I’d travel with the can of formula powder (easier going through security as well) and mix it with bottled water once you’re at the gate.
 You’re now in or getting close to the stage of the dried cereal – those little Os work wonders as both distraction and nourishment!